 You can make your own way out to the desert or be picked up in Abu Dhabi and driven there in an air-conditioned 4×4.
 We do have to say that driving out there isn’t for the faint hearted.
 The road is dubious in places and you do run the risk of bumping into a few camels… It is, however, doable and all part of the adventure!

-Sitting only about 1 hour from the city, Arabian Nights Village attracts evening-only visitors as well as overnight guests.
+Sitting only about 1 hour from the city, Arabian Nights Village attracts evening-only visitors on desert safari experiences, as well as overnight guests.

 Accommodation at Arabian Nights Village